olivertomic/hoggormPlot/docs/quickstart.rst

 Upgrading
 +++++++++

-To upgrade HoggormPlot from a previously installed older version execute the following from the command line:
+To upgrade hoggormplot from a previously installed older version execute the following from the command line:

 .. code-block:: bash